jwodder/advlab/crates/walk/README.md

 - `BACK`, `RETURN`, `RETREAT` — Return to the previous room
 - `EXAMINE`, `LOOK`, `DESCRIBE` — Print the full description of the current room.
 When used with an object, print a long description of that object.
+- `READ` — Read a readable object.
+When not used with an object, there must be a readable object in the current room.
 - `QUIT`, `EXIT` — Quit the game